PowerShell/AwsDscToolkit/README.md

 You can also provide as exisiting SecurityKey:

-For example to pass in a specific subnet and security group:
 ```powershell
 Register-EC2Instance -AzureAutomationAccount 'MyAutomationAccount' -New -InstanceProfile_Name 'MyInstanceProfileName' -SecurityGroupId 'MySecurityGroup-Id' -SubnetId 'MySubnet-ID' -KeyName 'MyKeyName'
 ```